 Should I watch Gintama in chronological order?

-Gintama can seem a little confusing initially due to all the different slight wordings of each season, with some being cited as ‘sequel series’ – but in actuality, they’re all seasons of a singular show just branded slightly differently to reflect each season’s different tone and style.
+Gintama can seem a little confusing initially due to all the slightly different wordings of each season, with some being cited as ‘sequel series’ – but in actuality, they’re all seasons of a singular show just branded slightly differently to reflect each season’s different tone and style.

 Here’s the best way to watch all of Gintama in order: